stashapp/StashServer/README.md

 * `$ rails metadata:import`
   * This will drop the database and import from the metadata folder
 * `$ rails metadata:export`
   * This will export to the metadata folder.
-There is a dry run option: `noglob rails metadata:export[true]`
 * `$ rails metadata:scan`
   * This will scan the stash for new content, generate checksums, add to database, and generate thumbnails.
 This can take a while...
 * `$ rails metadata:generate_sprites`